Our Dying, Our Death, Our Grief by Vincent Dodd

 OPEN COMMUNICATION THROUGH THE ENTIRE PROCESS

-At the crux of Dodd’s insights is the belief that open communication between patient, family and healthcare professionals is the key to comfort, as well as necessary choices.
+At the crux of Vincent’s insights is the belief that open communication between patient, family and healthcare professionals is the key to comfort, as well as necessary choices.
 He cites the hospital cliché fed by Hollywood and basically every medical TV show which suddenly has the medical team closing the curtains around patients and asking families to adjourn outside in the waiting room.
-While such situations might be for the families’ own good, Dodd suggests that those families have a right to know every single step in the process.
+While such situations might be for the families’ own good, Vincent suggests that those families have a right to know every single step in the process.

-“If we shift the focus away from the interest in drama, we will see the pain and suffering of the procedure, and often its futility when death is imminent,” says Dodd, which might help a family come to a particular decision regarding their loved ones.
+“If we shift the focus away from the interest in drama, we will see the pain and suffering of the procedure, and often its futility when death is imminent,” says Vincent, which might help a family come to a particular decision regarding their loved ones.

 “I do not wish to influence but only to inform…I apologize, and yet I do not apologize, for the frankness of the material.
 I have always worked to promote the acceptance of humanness.”